 Please also note that banks have different requirements.
 Some banks may require the official letter from the IRS, which is sent to the address provided in the online Tax ID application.
 This can take up to four weeks to arrive.

 What entity type is right for me?

 The first step in starting your business is deciding which entity type best describes your business.
 This can be tough to decipher, so we have created a simple survey to help guide you in the right direction.
-You can start the survey here or review the comprehensive resources on LLC, C-Corps and S-Corporation taxes for each entity type under the “Start your business” section of the website.
+You can start the survey here or review the comprehensive resources for each entity type, including LLC, C-Corporations and S-Corporations, under the “Start your business” section of the website.